dennis-kachila/m_boma-housing-project/README.md

 ### Database Setup

+The project includes an `update_db.sh` script that simplifies the process of setting up and resetting the database with sample data.
+This script requires sudo privileges as it executes MySQL commands as the root user.

 1. Create the database, user, and grant permissions:
    ```bash
    sudo mysql -e "CREATE DATABASE IF NOT EXISTS mboma_housing; \